DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 DJ LeMahieu At The Plate

-- He has hit a home run in 10.0% of his games this season, and 2.7% of his trips to the plate.
+- He has hit a home run in 10.8% of his games this season, and 2.9% of his chances at the plate.

-- He has scored in 32.7% of his games this year, with more than one run scored in 4.5%.
+- LeMahieu has an RBI in 28 of 111 games this year, with multiple RBI in seven of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.